S-P-A-N-N-E-R-S/HandbookWebsite/docs/ui.md

     [![Cost Function Widget](img/Plugin_CreateGraph.png)](https://project2.informatik.uni-osnabrueck.de/spanners/img/Plugin_CreateGraph.png){:target="_blank"}
 </a>

 The contents of the tab are split into different tabs that provide various functions.
 The _Parameters tab_ contains all the input fields for creating a graph, which is created after clicking the `Create` button.
 The _Graph Tasks tab_ displays a table that lists information about all running and completed graph creation processes and allows to cancel a process.
-Also, it is possible to create at most three graphs simultaneously in the background by clicking the `create graph`<!--nachschauen--> button several times.
+Also, it is possible to create at most three graphs simultaneously in the background by clicking the `Create` button several times.
 The _Log tab_ outputs logging information in a text browser.

 ### OGDF Analysis Tab
 After you have created a graph, you can send it to the OGDF server for analysis in the _OGDF analysis tab_ and fetch the result of the analysis in the _OGDF jobs tab_.
 As you can see below, the view has two tabs.